dbmdz/solr-ocrhighlighting/docs/installation.md

 2. Define which fields are going to hold the indexed OCR text.

-The **field type** for OCR text is usually identical to your regular text field, with the difference that there are two extra *character filters* at the beginning of your *index analysis chain*:
+The **field type** for OCR text is usually identical to your regular text field, with the difference that there are one or two extra *character filters* at the beginning of your *index analysis chain*:
-  - `ExternalUtf8ContentFilterFactory` will allow you to index and highlight OCR from external sources on the file system.
+  - `ExternalUtf8ContentFilterFactory` will (optionally) allow you to index and highlight OCR from external  sources on the file system.
 More on this in the [Indexing chapter](./indexing.md).
   - `OcrCharFilterFactory` will retrieve the raw OCR data and extract the plain text that is going to pass through the rest of the analysis chain.
 It will auto-detect the used OCR formats, which means that **you can use different OCR formats alongside each other**.